Gang Scheduling

 There are several important configuration parameters relating to gang scheduling:

-• SelectType: The Slurm gang scheduler supports nodes allocated by the select/linear plugin, socket/core/CPU resources allocated by the select/cons_tres plugin, or select/cray_aries for Cray XC systems.
+• SelectType: The Slurm gang scheduler supports nodes allocated by the select/linear plugin, socket/core/CPU resources allocated by the select/cons_tres plugin.

 • SelectTypeParameters: Since resources will be getting overallocated with jobs (suspended jobs remain in memory), the resource selection plugin should be configured to track the amount of memory used by each job to ensure that memory page swapping does not occur.
 When select/linear is chosen, we recommend setting SelectTypeParameters=CR_Memory.
 When select/cons_tres is chosen, we recommend including Memory as a resource (e.g. SelectTypeParameters=CR_Core_Memory).